kr45732/skyblock-plus/setup-resources/schemas.md

 If you're really lazy or completely stuck you might be able to just copy and paste SQL from the database dumps.
-I haven't tested this so no guarantee it will work. [server-settings-linked-accounts-dump.sql](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/server-settings-linked-accounts-dump.sql) has the SQL for server settings and linked accounts. [leaderboard-cache-dump.sql](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/leaderboard-cache-dump.sql) has the SQL for leaderboards and caching.
+I haven't tested this so no guarantee it will work. [server-settings-dump.sql](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/server-settings-dump.sql) has the SQL for server settings. [linked-accounts-dump.sql](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/linked-accounts-dump.sql) has the SQL for linked accounts. [leaderboard-cache-dump.sql](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/leaderboard-cache-dump.sql) has the SQL for leaderboards and caching.

-# Server settings schemas
+# Server Settings Schema
-Should be automatically created on first startup by Spring.
-If you need to manually create it, try using [server-settings-linked-accounts-dump.sql](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/server-settings-linked-accounts-dump.sql).
+I highly suggest to let Spring automatically create this on first startup.
+Only as a backup, try using [server-settings-dump.sql](https://github.com/kr45732/skyblock-plus/blob/master/setup-resources/server-settings-dump.sql) to manually create it.

-# Linked accounts schema
+# Linked Accounts Schema
 ```postgresql
                                        Table "public.linked_account"
     Column    |          Type          | Collation | Nullable |                  Default